 - White rice and pasta

-- Low-fat cheese, as long as you know your dog doesn’t have a lactose intolerance
+- Regular cheese, as long as you know your dog doesn’t have lactose intolerance

-- Raw, unsalted peanut butter (check the label and avoid brands sweetened with xylitol)
+- Plain, unsalted peanut butter (avoid brands sweetened with xylitol)

 - Small amounts of plain bread

 - Carrots, apples, green beans, and many other whole fruits and veggies